 Two years after retiring in 2003, Tallis was nominated to the NRL Board and just three years later he was named in an Indigenous Australian Rugby League Team of the Century.
 His biggest honour, however, came in 2018 when he was inducted into the Australian Rugby League Hall of Fame.

-Aside from his role in the media, Tallis is also an ambassador at Qualify Me!, an organisation that teams up with Registered Training Organisations (RTO) to fast track your career change.
+Aside from his role in the media, Tallis is also an ambassador at Qualify Me!, an organisation that teams up with Registered Training Organisations (RTO) to give you the best opportunity to convert your experience into a nationally recognised qualification through Recognition of Prior Learning (RPL) Certificate in Australia.

 The 47-year-old has always been an advocate of surrounding yourself with the right people.
 Tallis credits “having the right advice and support during his training years” for his successful career and sees Qualify Me! as the right place to get guidance when it comes to excelling in your industry.